Arash (singer): Career

 Arash Labbaf said that the reason he chooses to sing in his native language is because of his "deep attachment to Iran and Persian culture."

 His debut album, Arash, was released by Warner Music Sweden in June 2005, after he had completed his college studies.
 His singles, "Boro Boro" ("Go Away") and "Temptation" (featuring Rebecca) made it to the hit lists around Europe.
 Their respective videos garnered significant airplay on more than 20 MTV outlets worldwide.
 In addition to successes in his home countries' music charts, namely Sweden and Iran, the platinum-selling singer and producer Arash has had hits notably in Eastern European and South-East European charts like Russia, Ukraine, Greece, Bulgaria, Poland, Hungary, Georgia, Armenia, Azerbaijan, Serbia, Slovakia, Slovenia, Romania, Turkey and in Asian music charts like in Tajikistan, Kazakhstan, Afghanistan, Uzbekistan and throughout the Arab Middle Eastern countries.
 His singles have been charted many times on the Swiss and Finnish charts, and he is especially famous in Poland.

 Arash's records were certified gold in 5 countries: his album Arash in Germany, Russia, Slovenia, and Greece and the single "Boro Boro" in Sweden.
 This song was also featured in the Hindi Bollywood film Bluffmaster!, and he was the featured Artist of the Month on MTV India.

 Helena did not take part in the music video of "Pure Love", although her voice was featured in it.
 The video starred Arash, together with the Venezuelan beauty queen, Marianne Puglia.

 Arash has produced, along with Thomas G:son, Robert Uhlmann, and Johan Bejerholm the Swedish entry to the Junior Eurovision Song Contest 2010 "Allt jag vill ha" that was performed by Josefine Ridell.

 Eurovision Song Contest

-Aysel and Arash in the Green Room during the 2009 Eurovision Song Contest in Moscow.
+Aysel and Arash in the Green Room during the Eurovision Song Contest 2009.